 - Garnish with chopped parsley and the garlic you have set aside.
 Serve hot.

 - If you like a less hot sauce, remove the chili pepper from the oil before adding the garlic;

-- If you do not like the taste of garlic very much, crush the garlic and let it stand in the cold oil for a little time; then remove it and heat only the oil with the chili pepper;
+- If you do not like the taste of garlic very much, crush the garlic and let it stand in cold oil for a little while; then remove it and heat only the oil with the chili pepper;

-- Another milder version is the raw one: cut the garlic cloves into halves and rub them onto the bottom of the serving bowl (do not squeeze otherwise the taste will get too strong).
-Pour the pasta into the bowl and season with oil, top with freshly chopped chili pepper and parsley;
+- Another milder version is the raw one: cut the garlic cloves in half and rub them on the bottom of the serving bowl (do not squeeze them; otherwise the flavor will be too strong).
+Pour the pasta into the bowl and season with oil and top with freshly chopped chili pepper and parsley;

-- One of the most appreciated variation of the spaghetti aglio e olio, wants toasted breadcrumbs, or grated parmigiano cheese.
-Both the ingredients make pasta crunchier.
+- One of the most appreciated variations of spaghetti, aglio e olio calls for toasted breadcrumbs or grated Parmigiano.
+Both of these ingredients make the pasta crunchier.